 Remember to give your lead wires sufficient length to allow you to place your sensor where you want for you final payload.
-If you plan on using the sensor internal to your payload a shorter lead will work but for sensors outside the payload you will need longer wires.
+If you plan on using the sensor internal to your payload, a shorter lead will work, but for sensors outside the payload, you will need longer wires.

-Once you have soldered wire to both leads it recommended you bend the lead of the diode in a 180 bend like in the figure below.
-While not required this makes your pre-bending makes it less likely you will break the leads, while making the temperature sensor relatively compact.
+Once you have soldered wire to both leads, it is recommended you bend the lead of the diode in a 180 bend with a gentle large radius like in the figure below.
+While not required, this makes it less likely you will break the leads, while making the temperature sensor relatively compact.

-Figure 101: Pre-bent diode for temperature sensor.
+Figure 109: Pre-bent diode for temperature sensor.